Home > Practices & Industries > Disability Access

 Reasonable Accommodation/Auxiliary Aid Practices

 Although architectural barriers have traditionally been the most common source of ADA litigation, the trend is toward more challenges to the operational practices and policies of public accommodations.
-We have developed a refined set of policies and procedures that instruct guests and visitors on how reasonable accommodations and auxiliary aids and services may be sought, and that create effective practices for processing those requests.
+We have developed a refined set of policies and procedures that instruct guests and visitors on how reasonable accommodations and auxiliary aids and services may be sought, and that create effective practices for processing those requests, including in the context of retail, restaurant, and banking and ATM services.

 Training